adventures-in/tech-world/README.md

-# adventures_in
+# Adventures In Tech World

-A Flutter web project for organising collaboration.
+A web app for organising collaboration, built with Flutter.

 ## Profiles